 Everything about the attitude and approach of the National Park Services enables this meaning to unfold—the neighbourly demeanor of the entrance gate greeters; the informative maps and insightful wayfinding throughout the parks; the incredible access to special locations via roads and walking trails; the modest, bare-basics accommodations in the parks and the near impossibility of finding a Wi-Fi signal anywhere within them.

 “Journeys are the midwives of thought,” says Alain de Botton in his book, The Art of Travel.
 When we travel, we reflect, and in those moments of reflection we are given the rare opportunity to simply sit back and think about our lives, relationships and surrounding environment.
-The meaning we pull from those moments serve as the fuel and framework for the stories we tell others about them.
+The meaning we pull from those moments serves as the fuel and framework for the stories we tell others about them.

 By envisioning and articulating what that meaning should be, travel and tourism marketers can ensure everyone within their organization understands the deeper significance of the experiences they are creating for people, and compel them to work collectively to create those experiences and enable that meaning to unfold.
 In doing so, they can make certain that the stories customers are telling about their brands are ones worth telling.
 And that’s pretty meaningful.